nanogiants/nanogiants-docs/docs/development.md

-# NanoGiants Docs - Developmnent
+# NanoGiants Docs - Development
 <!-- section: Introduction -->
 <!-- Describe what this document refers to.
 At what target audience is it aimed? -->